qqliu/batch-dynamic-kcore-decomposition/README.md

-`_insertion_edges` contain edges formatted for insertions. `_deletion_edges` contain edges formatted for deletions. `_initial` contain the initial graph for our mixed batch experiments. `_batch` contains the batch of edge updates used in our mixed batch (1/2 insertions and 1/2 deletions) experiments.
+`_insertion_edges` contain edges formatted for insertions. `_deletion_edges` contain edges formatted for deletions. `_initial` contain the initial graph for our mixed batch experiments. `_batch` contain the batch of edge updates used in our mixed batch (1/2 insertions and 1/2 deletions) experiments.